Unidata/awips2/docs/install/install-azure.md

 - Security Limits - **/etc/security/limits.conf**

     Qpid is known to crash on systems without a high security limit for user processes and files.
-The file `/etc/security/limits.conf` defines the number of each for the awips user (This is automatically configured by the `installEDEX.sh` script).
+The file `/etc/security/limits.conf` defines the number of each for the awips user (This is automatically configured by the `install.sh --edex` script).

         awips soft nproc 65536
         awips soft nofile 65536